KaiqiangXiong/CL-MVSNet/README.md

     <img src="./.github/images/comparison.png" width="100%"/>
 </p>

-CL-MVSNet is more robust on theindistinguishable regions and view-dependent effects.
+CL-MVSNet is more robust on the indistinguishable regions and view-dependent effects.
 The point cloud is more complete and accurate than previous methods.

 *If there are any errors in our code, please feel free to ask your questions.*